mcgrathct/SalesForecast/README.md

 ### Import provided files section
 #### Sales
 - Import the sales data file using the provided template.
 Clean the files into a longer format and adjust the date column.
 These values are stored df_fis before being consolidated with the primary dataframe (df_full)
+- Use whichever file location you have stored the populated sales value table

 #### Create lag df
 - This dataframe stores all lag12 sales (sales for the same month in the prior year) into a single dataframe for use in R.